SafeDrive: Fine-Grained Safety Reasoning for End-to-End Driving in a Sparse World: Experiments

 \subsection{Implementation Details}

 SafeDrive employs ResNet-34~\cite{resnet} as the image backbone and SECOND~\cite{second} as the LiDAR backbone, and adopts BEVFormer-M~\cite{bevformer} as the BEV encoder.
-This design choice aims to obtain high-quality detection and BEV segmentation performance, which is essential for fine-grained reasoning.
-In comparison, the Transfuser~\cite{transfuser} BEV backbone provides lower performance on these tasks.
+This design choice prioritizes high-quality detection and BEV segmentation performance essential for fine-grained safety reasoning, where BEVFormer-M outperforms the Transfuser~\cite{transfuser} backbone on these tasks.
 The number of camera views is 3 for NAVSIM and 4 for Bench2Drive, with image resolutions of 256×512 and 576×1024, respectively.
 The number of trajectory anchors $K$ is initialized to 256, and the number of candidate trajectories $K'$ is 128.
 ProposalNet and SWNet consist of two and four decoding layers, respectively.
 The planning horizon is 4 seconds (8 future steps) for NAVSIM and 3 seconds (6 steps) for Bench2Drive.
 For both benchmarks, the model was first pretrained on object detection and BEV segmentation, followed by full end-to-end training.

+We used four H100 80GB GPUs, with a batch size of 32 per GPU for perception pretraining and 16 for full-model training.
+Perception pretraining was conducted for 60 epochs on NAVSIM~\cite{navsim} and 20 epochs on Bench2Drive~\cite{bench2drive}, followed by 15 epochs of end-to-end fine-tuning, using the Adam~\cite{adam} optimizer with a cosine learning rate schedule and warmup.
 Additional training details are provided in the Appendix.